 5. Fill Out the FAFSA Correctly

-Just as not filing early enough can move you to back of the line at award time, so can making errors on the form or omitting information.
+Just as filing late can move you to back of the line at award time, so can making errors on the form or omitting information.
 The online version of the form should prompt you in the case of blank fields, but if you fill out a paper application, make sure you check and double-check your information.

 6. Appeal the Award